 – Ellie and Jared

-Ireland is an island in North Atlantic and it’s the 3rd largest European island.
-It’s divided between the Republic of Ireland that takes the larger surface of the island and Northern Ireland which is part of the United Kingdom.
+Ireland is an island in the North Atlantic and it’s the 3rd largest European island.
+It’s divided between the Republic of Ireland which takes the larger surface of the island and Northern Ireland which is part of the United Kingdom.
 Ireland is known for its beautiful nature, rich history, culture, and many other things.

 Ireland is a land full of castles, and while you are exploring it, it might seem like you ended up in a book about fairies, dragons, and elves.
-And that special vibe is something we really love about Ireland.
+And that special vibe is something we love about Ireland.
 Sometimes it seems that old towns have been stuck in some past, more romantic times.
 We truly believe that Ireland is a great country for elopements.
 It’s a great country for weddings abroad too, but the concept of elopements gets along with the Irish landscape and history so well that you need at least to think about eloping in Ireland.

 Real elopement story: Amanda & Jared’s spring hiking elopement in Killarney, Ireland

-How to get there
+How to get to Ireland

 Since Ireland is an island, the best way of reaching it is by airplane.
 Ireland’s airports are well connected with many other airports worldwide.
 A good thing about flying to Ireland is the fact that you can get pretty cheap tickets since the low-cost company Ryanair is from Ireland and Dublin airport is their hub.
 It’s possible to get tickets that go as low as 50 Euros for a 2-way trip which is unbelievably cheap.

 The other possible way of reaching Ireland is by ferry from the United Kingdom.
-It’s a bit slower and less convenient way of reaching Ireland, but it’s a great option if you are from the UK and want to travel across Ireland by your car.
+It’s a bit slower and less convenient way of reaching Ireland, but it’s a great option if you are from the UK and want to travel across Ireland by car.

 Our top reasons for elopement in Ireland are nature and history.
 The blend of these 2 is fantastic.
 All these old castles fit so well in Ireland’s green and moody landscapes that it’s unimaginable.
 Even the rain and cloudy weather which is characteristic of Ireland add to this moody vibe.

 Another reason why you should consider eloping in Ireland is the elopement venues of this country.
 There is a vast number of locations to choose from.
-Reaching Ireland is rather easy and you can book a really cheap flight which means you can spend more money on the other things regarding your Ireland elopement or vacation.
+Reaching Ireland is rather easy and you can book a cheap flight which means you can spend more money on other things regarding your Ireland elopement or vacation.

 Elopements are much easier to plan and organize than a traditional wedding.
 They are also a cheaper version of a wedding and perfect if you want to get married abroad with a limited budget.
 Since Ireland is a famous country and elopement destination, there are many vendors to choose from – elopement photographers and videographers, florists, wedding planners, etc.